-With Her Impersonation Of Sean Spicer, Melissa McCarthy steals the show
+With Her Impersonation Of Sean Spicer, Melissa McCarthy Steals The Show

 After the contentious election of 2016, Americans remain divided.
-There is something that unites Trump supporters as well as Trump non supporters, laughter.
-The best show on television for political humorous satire is Saturday Night Live.
+There is something that unites Trump supporters as well as Trump nonsupporters, laughter.
+The best show on television for political, humorous satire is Saturday Night Live.
 Alec Baldwin does not miss any key political issue, facial expression or gesture when he imitates President Donald Trump.
 When Bannon, Trump’s adviser, appears as the Grim Reaper, most of us are not scared, but we get a case of the giggles instead.

 For years, the comedians on Saturday Night Live have been impersonating political figures from the United States and worldwide as well.
 The satirical news segment on Saturday Night Live is based on real news stories that are changed and exaggerated to make them humorous.
 When we see the actual news on television, most of us are not laughing at all with such serious reports that affect our daily lives.
 It is an entirely different story when we watch Saturday Night Live since we know that even the bad news will make us laugh.